 What do we commit to?
-Lead

-PE1- We will work with partners to make the borough a place of aspiration, including supporting efforts to increase education attainment and skills development.
-Chief Executive

-Leader

-PE2- We will continue to develop the leisure and cultural offer in partnership with Burnley Leisure.
-Chief Operating Officer

-Executive Member for Health and Wellbeing

-PE3- We will work with partners to provide necessary support systems to reduce homelessness and to end rough sleeping in the borough.
-Head of Housing and Development Control

-Executive Member for Housing

-PE4- We will work on the wider determinants of poor health and will deliver our COVID-19 community recovery plans Head of Policy and Engagement

-Executive Member for Health and Wellbeing
+Lead PE1- We will work with partners to make the Chief Executive borough a place of aspiration, including supporting efforts to increase education attainment and skills development.
+Leader PE2- We will continue to develop the leisure and cultural offer in partnership with Burnley Leisure.
+Chief Operating Officer Executive Member for Health and Wellbeing PE3- We will continue to work with partners to provide necessary support systems to reduce homelessness and to end rough sleeping in the borough.
+Head of Housing and Development Control Executive Member for Housing PE4- We will work on the wider determinants of poor health and will keep residents informed about changes to health services and how to access them.
+Head of Policy and Engagement Executive Member for Health and Wellbeing